 Very bad (less than 500): it is the case when a person can literally count on nothing applying for a loan.
 From the perspective of the lenders, your score means that you are not a reliable borrower and you will hardly pay the money back.

-Very low (500-579): for people with such credit score it is also almost impossible to get a loan, but this is not a reason to give up.
+Very low (500-579): for people with such credit scores it is also almost impossible to get a loan, but this is not a reason to give up.
 There is always an opportunity to improve your situation.

 Low (580-619): it indicates that giving you a loan is very risky.
 And those who can offer you a deal, most likely will not be able to offer good terms.
-People with such credit score usually get loans with a high-interest rate and not the most favorable conditions.
+People with such credit scores usually get loans with a high-interest rate and not the most favorable conditions.

 Average (619-680): people, who have such a score, can look around and consider various proposals.
 Most often, the loan offers will be on more or less favorable terms and the interest rate will be only slightly higher than for people with a good credit rating.